lordShandilya/Janitor/Docs.md

 ## IconButton
     This component is of no use as of now and will be removed from the component directory

-## HomeScreenButtons
+## RectButtons
-    It contains all the home screen buttons and it is not of use for any other pages, it will be modified to make it of universal use.
+    It is to be used as rectangular buttons.
 ## Header
     A header component will be implemented here that will be present througout the app